 PEX plumbing has several advantages over metal piping (copper) and plastic pipe systems.
 PEX is a cross-linked polyethylene that is flexible, doesn’t corrode, faster to install compared to others, and has less connections.
 PEX is very durable and costs less than copper pipes.
 It is crucial that you pick the correct pipe for you and your home.

 Advantages To Using PEX Piping

-- The installation process of PEX piping is shortened due to the fact that running pipe is easier.
+- The installation process of PEX piping is shortened due to the fact that running pipes is easier.
 The fittings around PEX pipe are easier to attach than rigid pipe systems.

 - Copper is rigid, meaning that each piece must be cut to size.
 Elbow fittings are also part of the process to use when it comes to corner turns.
 Unlike copper, PEX is flexible and easy to maneuver around corners and through small spaces.
 PEX runs continuously from the water distribution panel to each fixture, such as a tub or sink.
 When it comes to remodeling a home, PEX is the better route because it can be snaked through finished walls without having to cut through drywall.

 - PEX also offers a central shut off meaning that each individual pipe has its own valve shutoff located at the manifold.
 The manifold is usually located where the water main enters the house.
 Labels are located on each shutoff valve-like “bathtub” or “kitchen sink”.
 This helps make things easier when you are needing to repipe because you are not having to shut off all water, just the pipe you are getting fixed.
 It’s kind of like your breaker system in your home.